dragonwasrobot/dragonwasrobot.github.io/about.md

 # The What

-The completely novel idea of a programming blog to share any cool stuff I might stumble upon and a range of notes and tutorials on various subjects related to programming.
+A blog about programming, math and their intersection.

 # The Why

-As a tool for reflection and sharing (or "just because").
+As a tool for reflection and sharing.